jinghuazhao/INF/docs/rsid/README.md

 ## Variant annotation

 This is exemplified with `vep.sh`.
 GARFIELD analysis is furnsihed with `garfield.sh`.
-Specific and collective enrichment can be found in `magma.sh` and `rGREAT.R`.
+Specific and collective enrichment can be found in `magma.sh` and `rGREAT.sh`.

 ## Colocalization analysis